2020–2021 Belarusian protests: Presidential campaign

+Rather than relying on experienced politicians, the joint campaign of Sviatlana Tsikhanouskaya, Maria Kalesnikava, and Veronika Tsepkalo largely mobilized what research describes as “venture opposition”.
+The members of the headquarters consisted of entrepreneurs and professionals from the media, marketing, and tech sectors, who introduced novel campaigning methods.

 On 30 July, a permitted rally of presidential candidate Sviatlana Tsikhanouskaya took place in the Friendship of Peoples Park in Minsk.
 According to human rights activists, 63,000–70,000 people gathered, but a statement from the Belarusian Interior Ministry alleged that only 18,250 people had been recorded passing through the metal-detecting checkpoints set up at the event.

 On 6 August an estimated 5,000 peaceful protesters took to the streets in Minsk, waving white ribbons, calling for free and fair elections.

 Wagnergate

 On 29 July, 33 mercenaries from the Wagner Group, a Russian private military company, were arrested in a sanatorium near Minsk.
 Members of the group were allegedly lured to Minsk as part of a Ukrainian intelligence operation.

 Belarusian authorities claimed that Tikhanovsky was working with Russians to destabilize Belarus.
 All but one of the mercenaries, who was a Belarusian national and remained in custody, were deported to Russia on 14 August despite a request from Ukraine for their extradition.